3 witchy books for fall that offer fright and delight

 When Fritzi's village is destroyed by witch hunters and her cousin is taken, she follows after them, intent on saving her only surviving family and bringing justice for the dead.
 When she accidentally catches up with the wrong group of witch hunters, she disappears a witch they've captured with her magic, but is then arrested herself by the group's captain, Otto.

 Otto is deep undercover.
 After his mother was burned by witch hunters, he joined their ranks and became a captain to break them from the inside.
 He and his sister Hilde have been working on a complex plan to free over 100 people doomed for the pyres.
-But when he goes to arrest Hilde and put their plan into action, Hilde vanishes, leaving Fritzi in her place, threatening their plans - unless Otto is able to convince Fritizi to help him in his sister's place.
+But when he goes to arrest Hilde and put their plan into action, Hilde vanishes, leaving Fritzi in her place, threatening their plans - unless Otto is able to convince Fritizi to help him.

 Together, they may just be strong enough to take down the witch hunters and their evil commander for good.
 But first, they're going to have to learn to trust each other.